Vyral/base-template/_posts/2022-12-12-some-good-real-estate-market-news.md

 {% include excerpt.html %}

 A question that I often get is, “What's happening with interest rates?”
 I know that things are tough right now.
 Lenders are coming up with products to help cushion the strain of high rates.
-One example is adjustable-rate mortgages that start out at a reduced rate for a number of years and then go to an adjustable rate.
+One example is adjustable-rate mortgages that start at a reduced rate for a number of years and then go to an adjustable rate.
 Those are good products to think about because **interest rates won’t stay high forever.** They'll come down at some point, and it’s great to get a bargain ahead of time.&nbsp;

 I recently saw the news that there will be some conforming loans offered up to $1 million.
 A conforming loan is insured by the U.S. government.
 They’ve been hanging around $400,000 to $600,000, but are adjusted based on the average sales price of homes in any particular area, so they reflect where the market is.